PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 #### Opening an everlasting payment channel

 The anchor transaction for a symmetric payment channel is simply a 2-of-2 multisig transaction.
-Alice's branch is no longer a refund branch, but a mirror of Bob's spend branch, so the anchor transaction TXO doesn't need a relative locktime branch for Alice.
+Alice's branch is no longer a refund branch, but a mirror of Bob's spend branch, so the anchor transaction TXO doesn't need a relative locktime refund branch for Alice.

 We do need to be a bit careful in opening the payment channel.
 If Alice just pays into a multisig address, then her funds could be stranded if Bob disappears.
 Therefore, the sequence for opening a symmetric transaction is as follows:

-- Alice constructs and signs an anchor transaction to a 2-of-2 multisig address for Alice and Bob, but she doesn't broadcast or share it.
+- Alice constructs an anchor transaction to a 2-of-2 multisig address for Alice and Bob, but she doesn't broadcast or share it.
 - Alice sends the txid (the hash of the transaction) to Bob, along with her first revocation hash h(revA1).
 - Bob constructs his first commitment transaction CTxB1 using h(revA1) and sends it to Alice, along with his first revocation hash h(revB1).
 - Alice constructs her first commitment transaction CTxA1 using h(revB1) and sends it to Bob.
-- Alice broadcasts the anchor transaction.
+- Alice signs and broadcasts the anchor transaction.

 ![Everlasting Channel - Commitment State 1](./Everlasting_Channel1.svg)